 The world is moving in a digital direction, and nearly every organization has a need for tech-savvy employees.
 In technical hiring, finding the right person for the job isn’t always as easy as checking off qualifications on a résumé.
 Technical functions—like coding—are best measured using a code interview platform that can record and aid in the analysis of their performance during a technical assessment.

 But keep in mind that even a phenomenal computer programmer won’t bring much to the table if they lack basic communication skills.
 A company’s culture is about more than just a collective hub of talented individuals all doing their own thing.
 Everyone should have the ability to work together towards a singular goal; understanding the role they play on a holistic level.

-What to look for during an interview
+What to look for when running technical assessments

 It’s not just about whether they can solve a complicated problem, it’s about how they communicate the process to the people they’ll be working with.
 These are the hard skills that act as a gatekeeper for the position.
-Before moving forward with the interview process, you’ll need to know whether the applicant can fulfill the basic job requirements—otherwise, you’re only wasting their time and yours.
+Before moving forward with the technical assessment process, you’ll need to know whether the applicant can fulfill the basic job requirements—otherwise, you’re only wasting their time and yours.